-A small, friendly, and inclusive 'family-sized' congregation made up of people of all ages (about 30 of us on a good day) meets here every Sunday morning for a simple but dignified sung Parish Mass at 1030am.
-We have no priest-in-charge at the moment, but we are open for business as usual with the help and support of retired or visiting clergy, as well as that of our own licensed Lay Readers.
+A small, friendly, and inclusive 'family-sized' congregation made up of people of all ages (about 25-35 of us on a good day) meets here every Sunday morning for a simple, reverent, but relaxed, Parish Mass at 1030am.
+Despite the size of the church building, even a comparatively small number doesn't seem to get lost...

-Children and young people are invited to stay in church, and to be involved in the whole service, and a carpeted area with toys and games is available for the smallest members of the congregation.
-There is no regular Sunday School at present, as our main work with youngsters is done through the monthly Youth Club (as detailed below), and the various affiliated Squirrels/Beavers/Cubs/Scouts groups.
+Children and young people are invited to stay in church, and to be involved in the whole service, and a safe area, with room to move around, is available for the smallest members of the congregation.
+There is no regular Sunday School at present, as our main work with youngsters is done through the monthly Youth Club, and the various affiliated Squirrels/Beavers/Cubs/Scouts groups.

-We have a lively Cell of Our Lady of Walsingham (which includes members from several other local churches), linked to the famous Anglican Shrine in Norfolk, and which meets for a monthly Mass and fellowship on (usually - but check beforehand) the first Saturday each month, or on (or around) the major Marian festivals.
-Canon Antony Lane, Vicar of St. Augustine's Church, is a Priest-Associate of Walsingham, and we are very grateful to him for his help with the Cell Masses.
+We have a lively Cell of Our Lady of Walsingham (which includes members from several other local churches), linked to the famous Anglican Shrine in Norfolk.
+Cell Masses are held on one Saturday each month, and on the major Marian festivals - see the weekly Pew Sheet for details.

-We also have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who attend church several times a year, and are often to be found helping out at the popular Summer and Christmas Fairs.
+We have friendly links with our local Scouts, Cubs, Beavers, and Squirrels groups, who usually attend church three or four times each year.

-The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, much of which dates from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.
+The interior of the church is of some interest, with its various side chapels, pictures, statues, and other Arts and Crafts furnishings, many of which date from the inter-War incumbency of Canon William Lutyens, brother of the well-known English architect, Sir Edwin Lutyens.
 Some items could now benefit from cleaning or restoration.

-Some interior refurbishment and renovation work has been carried out in the Church in recent years, and, in addition, the Hall has had some much-needed repairs and improvements to allow its use by a pre-school Nursery every weekday, an exciting move forward in our community outreach.
-The Hall is also much in demand for use as a children's party venue - our rates are very reasonable - and the kitchen has recently been completely renewed.
-Some further refurbishment and redecoration is planned for this coming year, and we hope to establish a regular monthly Saturday morning 'Community Cafe' as a welcoming meeting-point for local residents.
+Some interior refurbishment and renovation work has, in fact, been carried out in the Church in recent years, and, in addition, the Hall has had some much-needed repairs and improvements to allow its use by a pre-school Nursery every weekday, an exciting move forward in our community outreach.

 *N.B.
-PARKING AT ST. LUKE'S* Parking restrictions - Permit Holders Zone L only - are in force in ALL the streets around the Church from 8am to 10pm Mondays to Saturdays.
-Visitors' parking vouchers are available FREE to anyone attending weekday services or events, if required, and we have a very limited number of off-road parking spaces near the Hall in King William Road.
+PARKING AT ST LUKE'S* Parking restrictions - Permit Holders Zone L only - are in force in ALL the streets around the Church from 8am to 10pm Mondays to Saturdays.
+Visitors' parking vouchers are available to anyone attending weekday services or events, if required (donations welcome!), and we have a very limited number of off-road parking spaces near the Hall in King William Road.
 Up to four (4) hours free parking is available on-street at the lower end of Rosebery Road, ME7......and there are NO parking restrictions in the vicinity of the Church on Sundays.